rfuzzo/MWSE/docs/source/types/niBillboardNode.md

 ### `isInstanceOfType`
 <div class="search_terms" style="display: none">isinstanceoftype, instanceoftype</div>

 Determines if the object is of a given type, or of a type derived from the given type.
-Types can be found in the [`ni.type`](https://mwse.github.io/MWSE/references/ni/types/) table.

 ```lua
 local result = myObject:isInstanceOfType(type)